mbusb/mbusb.github.io/page_faq.md

 ---

-## I can't install Live USB created using multibootusb on to my ccomputer's hard disk.
+## I can't install Live USB created using multibootusb on to my computer's hard disk.

  * I can't do anything about it.
  * The main purpose of multibootusb is to create (multiple) live Linux and able to boot from it.